buhrmi/buhrmi/README.md

 Together, this gives you:

-- Buttery smooth native-feeling navigation on mobile as well as browsers
+- Buttery smooth native-feeling navigations and interactions on mobile as well as in browsers
-- Data-over-the-wire, locally cachable for offline-support
+- Locally cacheable data for true offline-support
 - SSR support for search engine optimizations
 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
-Reach out with your ideas to [hello@buhrmi.de](mailto:hello@buhrmi.de) to get started.
+Feel free to reach me with your ideas at [hello@buhrmi.de](mailto:hello@buhrmi.de) to get a quote.

 ### Demo apps